Emma Schultz, M.S. | Scientific Contributor

 Lead In Orlando Drinking Water

 Lead enters into Orlando's tap and drinking water through older lead service pipes and lead-containing plumbing.
-When corrosion control measures fail, such as recently happened in Flint, Michigan, lead leaches into the drinking water and reaches dangerous levels.
-2014 analysis for lead in Orlando found a 90th percentile concentration of 5 parts per billion, with one sample exceeding the Action Level of 15 ppb.
-EPA and CDC have made clear that there is no such thing as a safe level of lead, and of course, federal regulations cannot take into account levels measured at an individual tap.
+2017 analysis for lead in Orlando found a 90th percentile concentration of 3 parts per billion.
+The EPA , CDC, and American Academy of Pediatrics have all made clear that there is no such thing as a safe level of lead, and of course, federal regulations cannot take into account levels measured at an individual tap.
 Hydroviv Drinking Water filters are NSF/ANSI Standard 53 certified to remove lead from drinking water.

 Still Have Questions About Orlando's Tap Water?

 Hydroviv is a water filtration company that uses water quality data to optimize water filters for each location.
 The chemicals that we list above are what we consider to be “points of emphasis” so that we can build the best drinking water filter for Orlando tap water.Other Articles We Think You Might Enjoy:

 Everything You Need To Know About PFAS Contamination in Tap Water